Riot reportedly considering nixing LCS spring split

 The format differences will be noticed by Riot’s growing League of Legends audience, as the viewership increased exponentially this past year.

-Gafford also reports that 2021 would bring more interaction between amateur players and academy, which would ultimately increase opportunities for new talent to be cultivated, something the league community has said is lacking.
+Gafford also reported that 2021 would bring more interaction between amateur players and academy, which would ultimately increase opportunities for new talent to be cultivated, something the league community has said is lacking.

 --Field Level Media